whaaaley/AutoHotkeyScripts/README.md

 4. The original work area will be restored when the script exits.

 ### Known Issues:
+- **Delayed Work Area Update on Start**: The reserved work area (padding) will not update immediately.
+The update will typically happen after interacting with the desktop or moving a window.
-- The script needs to be updated manually to reflect changes in monitor configurations if they differ from the pre-set values.
+- **Manual Updates**: The script needs to be manually updated to reflect changes in monitor configurations if they differ from the pre-set values.

 ---